-- As a knowledgeable resource, they chose and recommended the best products available for each contract.
+- As an experienced source, they chose the best products for each contract.

-- Their exceptional service extended to homeowners, in helping them to plan outdoor hardscaping projects and buy the right amount of product.
+- Their exceptional service extended to homeowners.
+They helped them plan outdoor hardscaping projects and buy the right amount of product.

-- In addition, the competitor’s identity systems were simple and symbolic.
+- In addition, the competitor’s identity systems were simple.
 Our goal was to stand out with a different look.

 The final logo design is shown above.
-The personal service is the essence of the design, and the brand promise of “Better attitude.
-Best selection.” emphasized what separated Pumilite from other options.
+Personal service is the essence of the design, and the brand promise of “Better attitude.
+Best selection.” emphasized what separated Pumilite from others.
 The positioning strategy came to life.

-The colors, illustration and layout of the new website reflected the industry, the sophistication of the products and service, and the emphasis on Masonry and Hardscape materials.
-In fact, as part of the redesign the company changed the name from Pumilite Building Products to Pumilite Masonry + Hardscape.
+The colors, illustration and layout of the new website reflected the industry, the sophistication of the products and service.
+The emphasis was on Masonry and Hardscape materials.
+In fact, as part of the redesign, the company changed from Pumilite Building Products to Pumilite Masonry + Hardscape.

-With the positioning strategy defined, our focus for design and communications was clear.
-An emphasis on service–making choices easier for all of their customers–and on simple specifications on the website were inherent in the final layouts.
+With positioning strategy defined, our focus for design and communications was clear.
+An emphasis on service–making choices easier for all customers–was essesntial.
+And simple yet detailed specifications on the website were part of the final layouts.

 Positioning–messaging and design–is an essential part of our brand optimization process.
 Read more about positioning on our website.

-Use our worksheet to find your focus and positioning strategy.
+Use our positioning worksheet to find your focus and positioning strategy.